piotrmaslanka/satella/README.md

 **satella 1.0 remains in maintenance mode**

+_satella.posix_ in unavailable on non-POSIX systems.

-Satella is a Python library for writing server applications, especially those dealing with small network-oriented tasks.
-Over time it will constitute a reasonably large library with useful things.
+Satella is a Python library for writing server applications, especially those dealing with mundane but useful things.

-Satella abstracts away communication links a "channels".
-Channels can be blocking, nonblocking, multiplexed - used as the user likes it.
-They are essentially streams with rich read functionality and fail awareness.
-Channels follow an unified API, which makes them simple to understand.

-Satella is easy-to-use.
-It's main task is to reduce the cognitive load on the programmer.
-It requires minimum-to-none startup and faciliates it's objects, classes and procedures to be used without requiring the coder to read and understand multitude information about unnecessary far-away classes.
-Code written is simple and concise.

-Satella runs both on PyPy and CPython 2.7

 See LICENSE for text of the license.